neuralvis/elpa-mirror/melpa/counsel-etags-readme.txt

   `counsel-etags-find-tag-at-point' to navigate.
 This command will also run `counsel-etags-scan-code' AUTOMATICALLY if tags file is not built yet.

+  Run `counsel-etags-list-tag-in-current-file' to list tags in current file.

   `counsel-etags-scan-code' to create tags file `counsel-etags-grep' to grep `counsel-etags-grep-current-directory' to grep in current directory